Mu2e/TrkAna/tutorial/README.md

 1. [Opening and Inspecting a TrkAna ROOT file](opening.md): In this exercise, we will open and inspect the TrkAna ROOT files.

+1. [Plotting Global Track Information](n-hits.md): In this exercise, we will use the ```dem``` branch to plot the number of hits on a track.

-1. [Plotting the Reconstructed Track Momentum of Conversion Electrons](reco-mom.md): In this exercise, we will describe the ```demfit``` branches and plot the reconstructed track momentum at the entrance, middle, and exit of the tracker.
+1. [Plotting Local Track Information](reco-mom.md): In this exercise, we will describe the ```demfit``` branches and plot the reconstructed track momentum at the entrance, middle, and exit of the tracker.

 <!----
 Hope to get to these...